Abercrombie & Fitch Co quarterly sales beat expectations on online boost

-Aug 27 (Reuters) - Abercrombie & Fitch Co reported better-than-expected quarterly sales on Thursday as the apparel retailer benefited from a surge in online orders during the COVID-19 pandemic.
+(Reuters) - Abercrombie & Fitch Co (ANF.N) reported better-than-expected quarterly sales on Thursday as the apparel retailer benefited from a surge in online orders during the COVID-19 pandemic.

 Net income attributable to the company was $5.5 million, or 9 cents per share, compared with a loss of $31.1 million, or 48 cents per share, a year earlier.
 The year-ago quarter included flagship store exit charges of about $45 million.